prinzstani/CookieBot/FAQ.md

 ### What is the next plant to be bought?
 The plant buying strategy is provided by the plant selection algorithm.
 It is assumed that there are enough cookies to buy what is wanted.

-## Strategy
+## Game Strategy
 ### What is the playthrough strategy?
 The following steps are taken, and if you start somewhere in the middle, the procedure is adapted accordingly.
-* Step 1: keep quiet until hardcore and neverclick, then buy everything until all grandma achievements are there: this takes about four days.
+* Step 1: keep quiet until hardcore and neverclick, then buy everything until all grandma achievements are there: this takes about six days.
 * Step 2: get 100 quintillion cookies, i.e. about 300 legacy, develop the dragon with kitten aura, get the first permanent slot with maximum cursors: this takes about one more day (???).
 * Step 3: get 100 antimatter condensers, get the season switcher: this takes about 2-3 days (???)
 * Step 4: complete christmas, then easter and valentine, then halloween: about 2-3 days (???)